 I often mention the “SWAN” (sleep well at night) factor when investing.
 I think it’s an excellent principle to follow.
 Although almost all investing involves some risk, I don’t seek high returns by taking unnecessary risks.
 I don’t want my investments to keep me up at night.

-I handle my own investments as an essential task I need to perform or pay someone else to.
-I have never been a stock-picker or spent much time figuring out what the “next big thing” will be so I can take advantage of it.
-Nor do I want to be glued to a computer screen trading for every extra dollar I can make with my investments.
+I handle my own investments as an essential task I need to perform, or I pay someone else to do it.
+I have never been a stock-picker or spent much time figuring out what the “next big thing” will be, so I can take advantage of it.
+Nor do I want to be glued to a computer screen, trading for every extra dollar I can make with my investments.

 3) Fund a moderate, contented lifestyle in retirement.